shockingzeus/donation-analytics/README.md

 We need to update an output with:

+* recipient of the contribution (or `CMTE_ID` from the input file)
+* 5-digit zip code of the contributor (or the first five characters of the `ZIP_CODE` field from the input file)
+* 4-digit year of the contribution
+* running percentile of contributions received from repeat donors to a recipient streamed in so far for this zip code and calendar year.
+Percentile calculations should be rounded to the whole dollar (drop anything below $.50 and round anything from $.50 and up to the next dollar)
+* total amount of contributions received by recipient from the contributor's zip code streamed in so far in this calendar year from repeat donors
+* total number of transactions received by recipient from the contributor's zip code streamed in so far this calendar year from repeat donors

 ## Data structure and work flow

 As we supposedly has streaming data, we use a python set to hold the list of donors, uniquely defined by the combination of "name" and "zip code".